ay108/ay108.github.io/README.md

 # ay108.github.io
-All about me
+What to know:

 Education
 Wellesley College Data Science and Economics, B.A.

-Work Experience
-Data Science Intern at Alaska Center for Energy and Power
-- Build LSTM model forcast for electricity prices
+Data Science Intern at Alaska Center for Energy and Power Build LSTM model forcast for electricity prices
+- Tools: PyTorch, keras, Python

+Data Mining Research Assistant to Micah Altman
+- Data cleaning